banastas/vinyl.banast.as/README.md

 # vinyl.banast.as 🎵

-A sleek, Tron-themed vinyl record collection manager with Discogs API integration, real-time marketplace pricing, and manual purchase price tracking.
+A sleek vinyl record collection manager with Discogs API integration, real-time marketplace pricing, and manual purchase price tracking.

 **Live at:** [vinyl.banast.as](https://vinyl.banast.as)